-During 2013, the Board held fifteen meetings.
+During 2014, the Board held nine meetings.
 The non-employee directors were given the opportunity to meet in executive session without management at all in-person meetings.
 Our Board committees also conduct executive sessions that are presided over by the Chairperson of the respective committee.
 Each director attended at least 75% of the total meetings of the Board and each committee on which he or she served.

-There are four standing committees of the Board and the Board also had a Strategic Innovation Committee, which was eliminated in October 2013.
+There are four standing committees of the Board.
 From time to time, the Board, in its discretion, may form other committees.
-The following table provides membership information for each of the Board standing committees as of March 1, 2014.
+The following table provides membership information for each of the Board standing committees as of March 1, 2015.

-Compensation Governance
+Executive Audit Compensation Governance

-Directors Executive Committee Audit Committee Committee Committee
+Directors Committee Committee Committee Committee

-Robert L. Dixon, Jr. Х Х
+R. Kerry Clark

-Lewis Hay, III Х Х
+Robert L. Dixon, Jr.

-Julie A. Hill Х Х
+Lewis Hay, III □

-Warren Y. Jobe Х Chair
+Julie A. Hill

-Ramiro G. Peru Х Х Chair
+Ramiro G. Peru □

-William J. Ryan Х Х Chair
+William J. Ryan □

-George A. Schaefer, Jr. Chair Х Х
+George A. Schaefer, Jr. □

-John H. Short Х Х
+John H. Short

-Joseph R. Swedish Х
+Joseph R. Swedish

-Elizabeth E. Tallett Х Х
+Elizabeth E. Tallett

-Chair of the Board
+Committee Member Chair of the Board Committee Chair

-Set forth below are the primary responsibilities of each of the standing committees as described more fully in their charters, which are available on our website at www.wellpoint.com under "Investors - Corporate Governance - Governance & Corporate Documents."
+Set forth below are the primary responsibilities of each of the standing committees as described more fully in their charters, which are available on our website at www.antheminc.com under "Investors - Corporate Governance - Governance & Corporate Documents."